Skwangles/Skwangles/README.md

 ### I'm Skwangles

-## Introduction
+## A Little About Me
    I am a Software Engineering Student at the University Of Waikato I love the internet, technology, cats and making solutions

-## What areas am I good at?
+## My Strengths?
  I am a proficent C#, Java, Javascript and Python user I enjoy back-end, software development and mobile development